zesstra/mudstandards/intermud/doc/intermud-v25.rst

 * the receiving peer operates in strict mode

-After a packet conforming to protocol version >= 2.5 (>=2500) was received from a peer (this implies the succesful validation of the signature), legacy mode packets from that peer **MUST NOT** be accepted without manual intervention of an operator or expiration of the peer from the peer list.
+After a packet conforming to protocol version >= 2.5 (>=2500) was received from a peer (this implies the successful validation of the signature), legacy mode packets from that peer **MUST NOT** be accepted without manual intervention of an operator or expiration of the peer from the peer list.

+If a peer sends to a peer *not* known to be a v2.5 (or higher) peer, it **MUST** use only characters from the ASCII subset of UTF-8 in the DATA field.

-If a peer sends to a peer with a known protocol version older than v2.5 it **MAY** send the data as a legacy mode packet.
+If a peer sends to a peer with a known protocol version older than v2.5, it **MAY** send the data as a legacy mode packet.
 However, this is not recommended.

 Strict mode
 -----------